 This post is self-serving.
-Many of you know I have a book releasing in July called The Pastor?s Kid: Finding Your Own Faith and Identity, so yes, I am giving you pointers on how to support me.
-But I?m also asking you to support Stephen Altrogge, who has written several books and is nice enough to let me blog on his site.
-And these tips apply to any author, whether they are a NYT best seller or a self-published specialist in something.
-You might also find it to state some rather obvious ideas.
-Ok, but are you?doing them?
+Many of you know I have a book releasing in July called Help My Unbelief: Why Doubt Is Not the Enemy of Faith and released one last year called The Pastor’s Kid: Finding Your Own Faith and Identity.
+So yes, I am giving you pointers on how to support me.
+But I’m also asking you to support Stephen Altrogge, Ted Kluck, and Russ Ramsey who all contribute to The Blazing Center and have written multiple books themselves.
+And these tips apply to any author, whether they’re a NYT best seller or a self-published specialist in something.
+Some of the ideas are a bit obvious, but are you doing them?
 These three simple actions can have a remarkable collective effect on the success of authors and their books.

 1. Buy their books